portabletext/svelte-portabletext/README.md

 - Adding different styles to the same block depending on its placement
 - Loading in data from an external source/API
-- Running expensive calculations on your `input` only once
+- Running expensive calculations on your `value` only once

 Here's a complete example with a `footnote` annotation, where editors focus on writing its contents, and the front-end smartly position it and define its number: